keystonejs/keystone/docs/quick-start/getting-started.md

 ## Installation

-To create a new KeystoneJS application, run the following commands in your terminal.
+To create a new KeystoneJS application, run the following commands in your terminal:

 ```sh
 npm init keystone-app my-app